-The COAAST Network builds relationships between and among individuals and families experiencing I/DD, and any efforts supporting I/DD on the North Coast of Oregon.
+The COAAST Network builds relationships among individuals and families experiencing I/DD, and any efforts supporting I/DD on the North Coast of Oregon.
 Too often we can feel isolated, or unheard, and need to meet someone who has been there.
 Or, it may be that we know what is best for our own child and want them to shine in their personal strengths, and we need ideas on how to get there.

 If you are looking for community, if you are looking to connect with local individuals and family members that have been through what you are experiencing, or if you simply want to feel empowered to support yourself or your family member, we, the COAAST Network, are here for you!
 We want to support all Oregon Coastal efforts that support those living with disability.

 Sammy’s Place is with friends.
 Sometimes we all just need someone to talk to, someone who knows and understands our experience.
-From a young person with I/DD looking to make new friends to a mother needing a little respite, the COAAST Network seeks to bring people together to support each other in their community.
+From a young person with I/DD looking to make new friends to a mother needing a little respite, the COAAST Network seeks to bring people together to support each other in their Oregon coast community.

 Sammy’s Place is in community.
-And it is not always easy to get around in our community, but do you ever notice little things that make life a little bit easier…like the automatic door that lets push your grocery cart outside without stopping, or the curb cut that lets you roll that cart right to your car.
+And it is not always easy to get around in our community, but do you ever notice little things that make life a little bit easier…like the automatic door that lets you push your grocery cart outside without stopping, or the curb cut that lets you roll that cart right to your car.
 These are examples of Universal Design that makes public space more accessible.